International markets

 How to register cosmetics in the usa

-• If the product is considered a general cosmetics, proceed to the VCPR registration.
-If the product is considered a homeopathic product (if it contains many essential oils for example) or OTC (such as sunscreens for example), the registration process will be slightly different
+Please note that, if the product is considered a homeopathic product (if it contains many essential oils for example) or OTC (such as sunscreens for example), the registration process will be different.

 How to register cosmetics in canada